-Peter Hurley’s master class on The Headshot, was designed to teach commercial photographers everything they need, in order to master the art of capturing great headshots with their clients.
+Peter Hurley’s master class, The Headshot, was designed to teach commercial photographers everything they need to know to master the art of great headshots.

 As he explains the beginning of his career, Peter got his start working most frequently with actors who were in need of high quality headshots that would open doors to auditions.
 That’s a lot of pressure for both the photographer, and the subject.
 They needed to come together and create magic in front of the lens every time.

 How does he break down barriers and get his clients warmed up?
 Positive reinforcement.

 Here’s how to get your commercial headshot clients loosened up and into the right mindset, so you’ll capture nothing but greatness when they get in front of the lens.

 One thing Peter has perfected in his commercial photography business over the years, is that he’s learned the value in taking the time to get to know his subjects for a few minutes before even turning on the camera.

 His top tips for getting that conversation started in a way that unlocks their true personalities?
 Share something personal, offer up a humanizing story about your experiences on the other side of the lens, and get them excited to be here!

 If you can make your client laugh by telling a funny story, making fun of yourself, or sharing a great joke straight out the gates, you’ll immediately tear down any barriers that’d inhibit the success of your photo shoot.

 Peter’s favorite way to make his clients laugh is by immediately poking fun at them.
 Of course, your demeanor and tone will define how well this goes over, so be sure to make it clear you’re joking and show your warm side.
 Peter shares an example, “look at these nostrils, this is what I have to work with today?!”